PrepLadder congratulates Dr. Prabhat Prakash Narayan on clearing the FMGE exam. We wish him all the best for his career and future ahead.

 Be sincere and true to yourself.
 Success lies out of the comfort zone.
 Never stress out especially in the last 2 days of exam (have enough sleep a day before).
 Don't read anything NEW in the final week.
 REVISE as many times as possible.
 Motivate yourself, remember the reward reflex, this one exam will open up numerous doors for you.

 Remember, with the right training, the right direction and with the right intention you can overcome anything.
-ALL THE BEST.

 Stay Tuned for more Topper tips by PrepLadder!